fkie/field_test_tool/README.md

 ### **4.9.
 Installation with Docker**

 The project includes Docker files and a docker-compose file to speed up the deployment of the application for testing purposes.
-The docker containers will build the web application's front end (GUI) (as described in [section 4.8](#48-installation-of-the-ftt-web-gui)), so beware of incompatibilities that may arise if then trying to rebuild it from the host system.
+The docker containers do not include building of the web application's front end (GUI), so please follow the instructions of [section 4.8](#48-installation-of-the-ftt-web-gui) for complete development and offline usage.

-First, make sure to have [Docker Desktop](https://docs.docker.com/desktop/install/ubuntu/) installed on your machine or follow the official documentation to install it.
+First, make sure to have [Docker](https://docs.docker.com/engine/install/ubuntu/) installed on your machine or follow the official documentation to install them.
 Then, simply step in the project's directory and run docker compose:
 ```
 cd <ros_workspace>/src/field_test_tool